Capital Area Greenway Trail System

 Capital Area Greenway Planning and Design Guide

-We are excited to announce the Capital Area Greenway Planning and Design Guide was adopted by City Council on January 6th.
+The Capital Area Greenway Planning and Design Guide was adopted by City Council on January 6, 2015.
 The final document is available for download below.

 The new guide incorporates existing City procedures with the standards and best practices of public agencies and municipalities nationwide.
 The document supplements the City of Raleigh Parks, Recreation and Cultural Resource Department’s (Parks) System Plan unanimously adopted by Council on May 6, 2014.
 It is designed to ensure that the Capital Area Greenway System continues to be a safe and accessible multi-use trail system providing recreation and transportation opportunities, while preserving thousands of acres of natural areas.

 Raleigh Parks’ staff received significant public input during the development of the plan.
 Staff worked in conjunction with the Parks, Recreation and Greenway Board’s Greenway and Urban Trees Committee and the Bicycle and Pedestrian Advisory Commission’s Joint Bicycle and Pedestrian Advisory Committee to develop and review the document.

 The document will be reviewed regularly and updated to meet new needs and priorities generated by the area’s growth, changing demographics and shifts in development patterns.Download the revised draft of Capital Area Greenway Planning and Design Guide

 The Parks, Recreation and Cultural Resources Department periodically produces a map of the Capital Area Greenway System.
 The Capital Area Greenway System Map shows existing and planned trails, parking areas with trail access, as well as select City facilities.
 This map is available at no cost and is available at community centers, our Administrative office located on the 6th of the Raleigh Municipal Building, by email or by calling 919-996-3285.Download Map